CentreMetre/CentreMetre/README.md

 Hi, I’m @CentreMetre
-- I’m interested in ...
+- I’m interested in Python, C# and Winforms
 - I’m currently learning ...
-- I’m looking to collaborate on ...
+- I’m looking to collaborate on Winforms apps
-- How to reach me:
+- How to reach me <br>
-Discord:
+- Discord: <br>
-CentreMetre#9535
+---CentreMetre#9535

 <!---
 CentreMetre/CentreMetre is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.